civol/HDLRuby/README.md

 end
 ```

 In the code above, two possible connection methods are shown: for `dff0` ports are connected by name, and for `dff1` ports are connected by declaration order.
-Please notice that it is also possible to connect only a subset of the ports while declaring and to reconnect already connected ports in further statements.
+Please notice that it is also possible to connect only a subset of the ports while declaring, and to reconnect already connected ports in further statements.

 While a circuit can be generated from the code given above, a benchmark must
 be provided to test it.
 Such a benchmark is described by constructs called